 - Pint of milk: better than you might think: 8.

-- Filling station forecourt: a handsome hatchback that hides its practicality rather well: 8.
+- Petrol station forecourt: a handsome hatchback that hides its practicality rather well: 8.

 - You don’t see many of those: the low price makes them popular: 6.